Nursing Support and Care Worker

 Karen enjoys the challenges her job offers, but says it’s also good to have the companionship of her colleagues.
 "We have a really neat team here.
 You need to have that in this job.”

-Most employers provide in-house training for those starting in the job, and some employers prefer you to have, or be working towards, a relevant qualification such as the National Certificate in Health, Disability, and Aged Support (Health Assistants).
+Most employers provide in-house training for those starting out as nursing support and care workers.
+Many employers also prefer you to have, or be working towards, a relevant qualification such as a National Certificate in Health and Wellbeing (Health Assistance).

 Any previous criminal convictions need to be declared so that they can be reviewed by prospective employers.

-You may also need a first aid certificate and/or a driver's licence.
+Having a first aid certificate and/or a driver's licence is useful and preferred by some employers.

-- Careerforce website - find out about the National Certificate in Health, Disability and Aged Support (Health Assistants)
+- Careerforce website - find out about the National Certificate in Health and Wellbeing (Health Assistance)

 Nursing support and care workers need to be: